spatie/laravel-responsecache/README.md

 If you're using Laravel 5.4 check out the [v2 branch](https://github.com/spatie/laravel-responsecache/tree/v2).

+If you're using Laravel 5.5, 5.6 or 5.7 check out the [v5 branch](https://github.com/spatie/laravel-responsecache/tree/v5).

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).